A Perfect 3 Days in Cornwall Road Trip Itinerary

 As you may be driving to this location, there is a large car park at the top of the hill, and you can walk down to the village below while enjoying stunning views of the coastline.

 The summer months would be the perfect time to visit, as fishing and scenic trips can be taken from the harbour, and you can take a lovely walk along the coast and inland.
+Port Isaac has a sheltered beach and includes rocky pools, making it one of the safest beaches in North Cornwall.

 Tintagel Castle

-Drive a further 20-25 minutes from Port Isaac, and you will reach the famous Tintagel Castle.
+Drive 20-25 minutes from Port Isaac, and you will reach the famous Tintagel Castle.
 Immerse yourself in the myths and stunning scenery surrounding the castle that is high up on the northern coast and has inspired several writers and artists over the years.

 In Summary

 You can, of course, include more or omit some of the stops suggested above.
-In fact, I encourage you to!
+In fact, I encourage you to.
 The point of this three days in Cornwall itinerary is to provide you with minor guidance, not be your definite plan.

 You might have noticed that I omitted St Ives from this itinerary, and that is on purpose.
 We spent two long weekends in Cornwall over two different summers, and I'm sure we'll spend another this upcoming one.
+The first trip focused on the St Ives area, and the second on Penzance.
+Both these areas deserve your in-depth attention for at least a weekend each.

 In the meantime, this Cornwall itinerary gives you a 'taster' of what's on offer in Cornwall, England, which, if you haven't learned by now, is a lot due to its vast diversity.
+Starting from visiting the most popular attraction, Land's End, to viewing the many beaches and coves along the way and ending your Cornwall trip at the fascinating Tintagel Castle.

-Starting from visiting the most popular attraction, Land's End, to viewing the many beaches and coves along the way and ending your Cornwall trip at the fascinating Tintagel Castle -- I believe this itinerary covers the best of Cornwall and will leave you feeling satisfied if you're short on time but still want to pay a visit to the area.
+I believe this itinerary covers the best of Cornwall and will leave you feeling satisfied if you're short on time but still want to pay a visit to the area.
+Have the most amazing time!
+Truly believe you will love it as much as I did.

 Give us feedback about this article